Viewing this page on your device?

 You can also use little cloths or sponges: have your child use a wet sponge and then a dry sponge to trace along a chalk outline, or a dry sponge/cloth to trace along a path made by a whiteboard marker.

-However, many parents don’t have the privilege of homeschooling and need to figure out how to help their preschooler write when the pressure is on from an accelerated preschool program or advanced peers.
+Although I firmly believe handwriting should not be pushed at the preschool age, many parents need to figure out how to help their preschooler write when the pressure is on from an accelerated preschool program or from more advanced peers.

 I hope this page on preschool handwriting has been helpful to you and has inspired you to build solid foundations for your child’s school career!